Scroll Down for the Newest Title: A Christian View of Armed Warfare, By William Paul

 articles by the nineteenth-century Baptist minister Edward Smith is both

-of Unitarianism and a defense of the deity of Jesus Christ and the Holy Spirit.
+a refutation of Unitarianism and a defense of the deity of Jesus Christ and the Holy Spirit.

 Classic Reprints No. 12